Customer success (CS) is becoming an increasingly important part of the SaaS field. In fact, it’s an important part of business in general.

 There are several different kinds of churn that you can measure, but they all come down to the same thing: how many customers do you lose on a monthly (or yearly) basis?

 In effect, it’s a measure of how happy your customers are.
-If they can’t live with your software, your churn rate will be very low.
+If they can’t live without your software, your churn rate will be very low.
 If there are other options out there that are better, cheaper, or easier to use, it’ll be higher.

 There are other ways you can measure customer success, too.
 Here are some of the common metrics: